julian-falco/GuidedReconstructCropper/README.md

 The program will ask for the name of the object the crop should be centered on.
 Ensure that the object name is correct, as the program is case-sensitive.
 As for the radius around the crop, 5 microns works best for dendrite analysis.

-The program will also ask for the number of pixels per micron.
-If you do not have this number, there is a way to check it in Reconstruct.

-Section > Zoom > Actual Pixels

-Section > Zoom > Magnification

-The number displayed will be the number of pixels per micron.